 Tuesday is dedicated to Mangal or Mars, Lord Ganesha, Durga, Goddess Kali, and Lord Hanuman.
 Most devotees visit Devi and Hanuman shrines.
 Those people who fast avoid taking food containing salt at night.

 Upvaas (fasting) on the day is dedicated to Hanuman and Mangal or Mars.
-Mangalwar, Tuesday, takes its name from the god Mangal or Mars who rules the day and is considered to be a trouble maker, and the fast is to ward off the harmful effects.
+Mangalwar, Tuesday, takes its name from the god Mangal or Mars who rules the day and is considered to be a trouble maker, and the fast is to ward off the harmful effects of Mars.
 Red is the preferred color on the day.

 It must be noted here that the Hanuman might not be worshipped on Tuesday in all regions.
 Some communities might be worshipping some other deity.
 For example, in South India, the day is dedicated to Skanda or Muruga or Kartikeya (Kartik).
-But generally, Tuesday is dedicated to Hanuman.
+But generally, Tuesday is dedicated to Hanuman and Hanuman Chalisa is recited on this day.

 Wednesday is dedicated to planet Mercury, Budha Graha, and Lord Vithal, an incarnation of Lord Krishna.
 In some regions, Lord Vishnu is worshiped.
 The day is highly auspicious for starting new ventures and it is believed that those who observe the Vrat are bound to get blessed with fortunes.
 People also give alms on the day.